By using this site, you agree to the Privacy Policy and Terms of Use.

 Photo by Moritz Kindler from Unsplash

-It is frequently referred to as “the Harbor to the World,” and Hamburg, Germany’s second-biggest city, is a pleasant northern metropolis with a maritime atmosphere and lovely architecture, especially along the Binnenalster.
+It is frequently referred to as “the gateway to the World.”
+Hamburg, Germany’s second-biggest city, is a pleasant northern metropolis with a maritime atmosphere and lovely architecture, especially along the Binnenalster.
 It serves as a significant commercial centre for the country.

 Hamburg’s Harbor on the river Elbe is about 110 km inland from the North Sea.
 It has a thriving service sector, including trade, tourism, education, and health, making it a strong economy.
 Salaries in Hamburg are higher than in other German cities.